 Chart 1

-Home sales fluctuate from month-to-month for a variety of reasons.
+Home sales fluctuate from month to month for a variety of reasons, all worth an agent taking time to consider them.
 The most significant reason is the volatility of homebuyer demand.
-Several factors constantly move California’s homebuying market, including:
+Several factors constantly at work moving the California homebuying market include:

 - seasonal motivational differences, an annual cycle [see Chart 2];